Mashrafe Mortaza: Further Injuries

-In September 2005 a back injury meant that Mortaza had to return home from Bangladesh's tour of Sri Lanka before the start of the first Test.
+In September 2005 a back injury meant that Mashrafe had to return home from Bangladesh's tour of Sri Lanka before the start of the first Test.
 It was the sixth time he had been sent home in the middle of a series.
-The injury—a type of stress fracture expected to take between six and twelve weeks to heal—saw Mortaza unable to play any cricket for several months.
+The injury—a type of stress fracture expected to take between six and twelve weeks to heal—saw Mashrafe unable to play any cricket for several months.
 He returned to the Bangladesh side in February 2006 for a series of ODIs against Sri Lanka.

-Australia visited Bangladesh in April 2006 and Mortaza played the whole series.
+Australia visited Bangladesh in April 2006 and Mashrafe played the whole series.
 Despite coming close to winning the first Test, Bangladesh ultimately lost both Tests in the series.
-In the final innings of the first Test, Mortaza dropped a difficult catch off Australian captain Ricky Ponting who went on to see his side to victory with 118 not out.
+In the final innings of the first Test, Mashrafe dropped a difficult catch off Australian captain Ricky Ponting who went on to see his side to victory with 118 not out.
 Habibul Bashar, the Bangladesh captain, said of the dropped catch, "If he had taken it we could have seen a different situation, but I must say he tried hard and you all know that he is a whole-hearted cricketer".
 Bangladesh lost the following three-match ODI series 3–0.

 In July and August 2006, Bangladesh toured Zimbabwe for a five-match ODI series.
-In the 3rd ODI, Mortaza was hit for six off the final ball of the match by Brendan Taylor, giving the Zimbabweans victory.
-With Zimbabwe already winning the series 3–1, Mortaza was dropped for the final match, which Bangladesh went on to win.
-In the four matches he played in, Mortaza took five wickets at an average of 29.20.
+In the 3rd ODI, Mashrafe was hit for six off the final ball of the match by Brendan Taylor, giving the Zimbabweans victory.
+With Zimbabwe already winning the series 3–1, Mashrafe was dropped for the final match, which Bangladesh went on to win.
+In the four matches he played in, Mashrafe took five wickets at an average of 29.20.
 Following their defeat by Zimbabwe, Bangladesh faced Kenya in three ODIs, winning them all.
-Mortaza was instrumental in the second victory, coming in with the score on 120/7 chasing 185 to win.
+Mashrafe was instrumental in the second victory, coming in with the score on 120/7 chasing 185 to win.
 He guided his team home with a 43 not out, farming the strike to protect the Bangladesh tail.
-Mortaza took career-best bowling figures of 6/26 from his 10 overs in the final ODI, ensuring Bangladesh were chasing a low target.
+Mashrafe took career-best bowling figures of 6/26 from his 10 overs in the final ODI, ensuring Bangladesh were chasing a low target.
 His figures are also the best in ODIs by any Bangladesh cricketer.
-In the calendar year of 2006 Mortaza was the world's highest wicket taker in ODIs, collecting 49 wickets.
+In the calendar year of 2006 Mashrafe was the world's highest wicket taker in ODIs, collecting 49 wickets.
 The haul was the most ever in a calendar year by a Bangladeshi, and 17th most for anyone.

-In a freak accident shortly before the 2006 ICC Champions Trophy Mortaza sprained his ankle on the stairs at home.
+In a freak accident shortly before the 2006 ICC Champions Trophy Mashrafe sprained his ankle on the stairs at home.
 As a result, he was ruled out of the warm-up matches before the tournament which was held on October.
-Mortaza recovered in time to play in all three of Bangladesh's matches, taking two wickets at 50.50, as Bangladesh failed to progress beyond the first round.
+Mashrafe recovered in time to play in all three of Bangladesh's matches, taking two wickets at 50.50, as Bangladesh failed to progress beyond the first round.